 ARRIVING AT THE TEMPLE FOR MY SAK YANT

 For years, I’d wanted a Sak Yant, and I was determined to feel every needle poke, every ounce of pain, every second of the experience.

 The day had finally come and so here I was in the middle of nowhere backpacking Thailand, sitting in a shrine with a monk, an interpreter, and my mother getting a Buddhist tattoo……but as always I am getting ahead of myself.

 Let’s flashback an hour.

-I just sat there crossed legged opposite a monk as he rifled through old scrolls, and dusty papers full of magical tattoo designs.
+I just sat there crossed legged opposite a monk in a rural temple, as he rifled through old scrolls, and dusty papers full of magical tattoo designs.

 I had no idea what Sak Yant Ajran (master) Rung was about to tattoo on me.
 In fact, I wasn’t even sure where on my body he was about to place this bamboo tattoo.

 He was deep in thought about the meaning of the Buddhist tattoos and what Sak Yant I would soon be blessed with on somewhere on my body.